-In 2009, the Greer Pediatric Clinic joined Children’s Hospital, and we changed our name to Pediatric Associates–Greer.
-This has allowed us to work even closer with the local pediatric subspecialists so we can provide more complete and integrated care for the children in the Greer area, including the highest level of pediatric inpatient care in the Upstate.
+As part of Children’s Hospital, we work closely with our local pediatric subspecialists so we can provide more complete and integrated care for the children in the Greer area, including the highest level of pediatric inpatient care in the in the Upstate.

 We are proud to partner with Reach Out and Read by making age-appropriate books available to patients at their well-child visits, from birth to age 5.
 We encourage families to take the books home and read aloud together.